picselliahq/picsellia-pipelines-cli/README.md

 - You can override the output directory on init with --output-dir
 - Virtual environments are created in `<pipeline_name>/.venv` by default
-- It's recommended to `cd <pipeline_name>` after init to work from inside the folder
 - You can always edit config.toml to change pipeline metadata or execution scripts

 --------------------------------